-Table.1. represents the accuracy of SVM and ANN models as supervised classification methods after applying various kinds of preprocessing methods and combination of them for training datasets.
-The SVM model was implemented in four different kernel functions (linear, polynomial, Radial Basis Function (RBF), and Sigmoids).
-In both models, 70% of data was randomly assigned to model training and other 30% were used for model testing.
-In addition, 5% of 70% neural network model training data was used to validate them.
-As table.1. shows, the accuracy of SVM model with linear kernel function with S-G + D2 + SNV preprocessing was 86.66% and also 86.70% for ANN models, based on the used preprocessing methods, the ANN model also yielded acceptable results based on the optimal neural network structure shown in Figure.4.
-Fig.5. represents SVM graphical model after employing S-G + D2 + SNV preprocessing.
-As table.1. represents, linear kernel had better results for all preprocessing techniques.
 Linear kernels work well when the underlying relationship between the input features and the target variable is approximately linear.
-The better performance of linear kernel maybe is because of the nature of the dataset, which is separated or modeled effectively by linear boundaries.
-Furthermore, in highdimensional spaces, like spectroscopic data, linear kernels can perform better than more complex kernels.
+The better performance of linear kernel maybe due to the nature of the dataset, which is separated or modeled effectively by linear boundaries.
+Furthermore, in high-dimensional spaces, like spectroscopic data, linear kernels can perform better than more complex kernels.
 This is because complex kernels can exacerbate the curse of dimensionality making it harder to find a suitable decision boundary.
 In addition, according to the better outcomes of polynomial kernel in comparison with other kernels, it can be concluded that the structure and nature of dataset tends to simple and linear form.
-In another study, Yuan et al, employed NIR spectroscopy to detect Sodium hydroxymethanesulfonate in wheat flour.
-Three algorithms including PLS-DA, advanced K-means dynamic clustering, and LS-SVM were used to establish the calibration models.
+In another study, Yuan et al, employed NIR spectroscopy detect Sodium to hydroxymethanesulfonate in wheat flour.
+Three algorithms including PLS-DA, advanced Kmeans dynamic clustering, and LS-SVM were used to establish the calibration models.
 The outcomes of LS-SVM outperformed other two methods, with the classification accuracy of 94.70% for the prediction (Yuan, Xiang, Yu, & Xu, 2011).
 However, the outcomes of SVM model in the mentioned research was better than our present study but this point should be mentioned that, the applied SVM model in that study was for classification of two classes but 86.66% result of present study was for classification of five classes.
-In spite of the fact that FTIR spectroscopy combined with chemometric methods confirmed its application to detect the adulteration of Sodium hydrosulfite in wheat flour, but there were some limitations in the present study which we hope to be solved or tried in the future studies.
-The environmental effects like moisture are different from the bakeries or industrial places.
-Although, due to the fact that the moisture was similar to all of samples, this issue was solved.
+In spite of the fact that FTIR spectroscopy combined with chemometric methods confirmed its application adulteration of Sodium detect the hydrosulfite in wheat flour, but there were some limitations in the present study which we hope to be solved in the future studies.
+The effects like moisture are environmental different from the bakeries or industrial places.
+Although, due to the fact that the moisture was similar in all samples, this issue was solved.
 But for application of this study method in other situations, definitely the conditions of system should be calibrated again.
-Besides that, the applied technique in the present study can be studied for detection of other adulterants in wheat flour simultaneously.
-In order to assess the classification ability of each class in SVM model, the confusion matrix was investigated for test dataset (table 2).
-The results were assessed by calculation of sensitivity, specificity, and accuracy statistical parameters.
+Besides, the applied technique in the present study can be studied for detection of other adulterants in wheat flour simultaneously.
+In order to assess the classification ability of each class in SVM model, the confusion matrix was investigated for test dataset (Table 2).
+The results were calculation assessed by of sensitivity, specificity, and accuracy statistical parameters.
 As it was expected, the highest classification accuracy was for class 1 (pure wheat flour).
-Also, the accuracy of class C (adulterated with 15% level) was 100% too.
-The weakest classification result was for class D (20% adulterated).
+Also, the accuracy of class C (adulterated with level) was 100%.
+The 15% weakest classification result was for class D (20% adulterated).
 In class E (25% adulterated) 6 samples were classified correctly, and 3 samples were classified for class D. The difference of these classes is 5% adulteration level.
 Then, the classification result of this class was acceptable too.